badgerdano/oreilly-dant-spring-rest-demo/README.md

 The requirements were:

 Build a Spring rest service that accepts a long CustomerID and returns a Map<long InvoiceID, String TenderType>.
 This method will get all invoices and tendertypes for that customerID from the invoice table.

+This project was created in IntelliJ and uses maven